-But what’s interesting is while house prices remained disproportionately high in most areas of London, investors are increasingly setting their sights on potential future hotspots.
+But what’s interesting is that while house prices remained disproportionately high in most areas of London, investors are increasingly setting their sights on potential future hotspots.
 Of which, many are further north.

 Dale Anderson, managing director of Fabrik Invest, explains:

-Elsewhere, Savills recently published figures suggesting that the highest property price growth over the coming five years will happen towards the North of England.
+Elsewhere, Savills recently published figures suggesting that the highest property price growth over the coming five years will happen in the North of England.
 Specifically, forecasts from 2021 to 2025 indicate possible house price growth of just under 29% in the Northwest, followed by 28% in Yorkshire and the Humber.

 By contrast, the broader average increase across the rest of the UK is expected to hover around the 21% mark.

-While this is happening, London, the South East, the South West and the East of England will see average house price increases of around 12.6% to 18.7%.
-Understandably, investors are setting their sights on Property Investment opportunities in the North with the kind of interest and enthusiasm not seen in some time.
+While this is happening, London, the South East, the South West, and the East of England will see average house price increases of around 12.6% to 18.7%.
+Understandably, investors are setting their sights on property investment opportunities in the North with the kind of interest and enthusiasm not seen in some time.